Cincinnati Workers’ Compensation Attorney

 - Not knowing how to challenge a claim denial

-Additionally, a workers’ compensation attorney can advise you on the proper course of action if negligence was involved, determining whether pursuing further compensation via a third-party claim may be a possible option.
+Additionally, a Cincinnati workers’ compensation attorney can advise you on the proper course of action if negligence was involved, determining whether pursuing further compensation via a third-party claim may be a possible option.

 Common Workplace Accidents and Injuries